bitfoundation/bitplatform/docs/bit-xamarin-client/getting-started.md

 ## Controls Config

-In order to use Bit CSharp Client Controls, install "Bit.Client.Xamarin.Controls" nuget package.
+In order to use Bit Xamarin Client Controls, install "Bit.Client.Xamarin.Controls" nuget package.

 ## Launching the controls in iOS